“True autonomy arises when we have broken free of all the old structures, all psychological dependencies, and all fear.” — Adyashanti

 1) Eliminate or minimize your contact with news media filled with propaganda.
 If you are a news addict, switch to independent sources.

-“I’m worried that students will take their obedient place in society and look to become successful cogs in the wheel — let the wheel spin them around as it wants without taking a look at what they’re doing.
+“I’m worried that students will take their obedient place in society and look to become successful cogs in the wheel.
+Let the wheel spin them around as it wants without taking a look at what they’re doing.
 I’m concerned that students not become passive accepters of the official doctrine that’s handed down to them from the White House, the media, textbooks, teachers and preachers.” ― Howard Zinn

 2) Eliminate exposure to negative cultural programming.
 Eliminating or minimizing your exposure is hard to do since it comes under religion’s guise.
 The belief systems with the most harmful programming are the Abrahamic Traditions (3).
 These are the Semitic religions of Judaism, Christianity, and Islam.
+Living free as possible starts with the autonomy to make an informed decision about what you believe.

 These systems abhor those who don’t need to be told what to do.
-They detest people who think for themselves, freethinkers are considered heretics, heathens to live their own values without the need of social programming.
+They detest people who think for themselves.
+Freethinkers are considered heretics, heathens to live their own values without the need of social programming.

 If you find it difficult to remove the negative programming doing independent research, shift gears, and study logical reasoning.
 Logic can give you the structure to put mythology in its place.